jdonnici/coursera-ds/README.md

 coursera-ds
 ===========

-Misc files from the Coursera DS series
+Misc data files, scripts, and notes from the Data Science series